seanWLawrence/hendrix/README.md

 > prefer.

 After running the `help` command for the first time, you'll see a message saying some example generators were created.
-Let's run the `help` command again to confirm what generators are available now.

 ```bash
 hendrix --help
 ```

-You should see something like:
+Afterwards, you should see something like this in your terminal:

 ```ascii
 Available generators: